gocd/docs.go.cd/configuration/dev_authentication.md

 The file format for the password file is the [standard one for Java Properties](http://docs.oracle.com/javase/7/docs/api/java/util/Properties.html#load%28java.io.Reader%29), which means that spaces, the equals sign, and the colon are special characters in the username and must be escaped with a backslash.

+Please note: The password stored in the password file, might not be insecure.

 ### Generating passwords using htpasswd

 You can use the [htpasswd program from Apache](http://httpd.apache.org/docs/2.0/programs/htpasswd.html) to manage your password file. **You must use the -s option with htpasswd to force it to use SHA1 encoding for the password.** So for example, you can use the following command to create a password file called "passwd" and put the password for the user "user" in it: